justaverylee/unclickable-featured-image/readme.txt

 = How do I know if the plugin is working? =

-The easiest way it to hover over a thumbnail and look at where the link points (usually shown in the corner of your browser).
+The easiest way is to hover over a thumbnail and look at where the link points (usually shown in the corner of your browser).
 If the plugin is active, the link will point to 'javascript:void(0);'

 == Screenshots ==

-1. None.
-This plugin should make no changes to the look of your site.
+1. The settings page

 == Changelog ==

+= 2.0 =
+* Added options page
+* Added optional client side unlinking code
+* Added screenshot

 = 1.1 =
 * Added style='cursor:default' to thumbnail overlay